-Records From Once Secret Archive Offer New Clues Into Vatican Response To Holocaust
+Records From Once-Secret Archive Offer New Clues Into Vatican Response To Holocaust

 Kertzer's findings also cover the case of two Jewish orphans secretly baptized in France after their parents were deported to Auschwitz.

-The case of the Finaly brothers, Robert and Gérald, was the most serious case affecting French Jews since the Dreyfus affair a half century earlier.
+The case of the Finaly brothers, Robert and Gérald, was the most serious case affecting French Jews since the Dreyfus affair —in which a Jewish French Army captain was wrongly convicted of treason — a half-century earlier.
 It dragged on for years and became a cause celebre.
 Nuns, monks and a mother superior were put in jail for kidnapping when they defied court rulings to hand over the boys to their surviving relatives.

 French Church officials invoked a centuries-old doctrine claiming the baptized boys were now Catholics and must not be raised by Jews.
-In 1953, when media coverage of the affair was turning against the Church, the Archbishop of Lyon asked the pope for guidance.
+In 1953, when media coverage of the affair was turning against the Church, the archbishop of Lyon asked the pope for guidance.

 "This is when the Vatican began its involvement behind the scenes, because as it continued over the next months to issue instructions on how the Church should proceed, the Vatican is telling them to resist the law," says Kertzer.
 "They also specified to be sure that no one knows that these orders are coming from the Vatican or from the pope."